Organic Mao Jian Green Tea

-Our organic Mao Jian Green Tea has long, attractively-twisted organic green tea leaves with silvery tips, made from the tender new growth of the tea bushes.
+Our organic and Fair Trade Certified Mao Jian Green Tea has attractively-twisted organic green tea leaves, made from the tender new growth of the tea bushes.
 The leaves of this organic tea from China yield a yellow-green infusion that is delicate, sweetly vegetal, and hinting at asparagus, with increasing pungency the longer it is allowed to infuse.
 A rare find among organic loose tea!

 Ingredients: organic Chinese green tea

 Origin: Xinyang, Henan Province, China

 Xinyang, Henan is home to what is considered to be one of the 10 best teas in China - Mao Jian.
 Surrounded by Mt.
 Cheyun, Mt.
 Jiyun, and Mt.
 Tianyun, Xinyang enjoys four distinct seasons with a warm humid summer due to the east Asian monsoon, and a cold, windy, dry winter created by the Siberian anticyclone.
 In 1987, archaeologists discovered ancient tea in excavated tomb sites in Gushi County that was produced in 875 BCE!
 This region with its 2900 year old tea history continues to produce award winning tea.
 In 1915, Xinyang Maojian (then named “The Mountain Tippy” tea) won a gold medal at the world’s fair in San Francisco.